 If you’re sitting here thinking you’ve tried all of the above and somehow that mph just seems to slip out of your grasp each time you slide behind the wheel, it may be time to bring in some help.

 Many satnav systems monitor your speed and will emit annoying though well-intentioned noises if you go over the prescribed limit.
 They have the benefit of keeping you on the straight and narrow if you’re prone to lapses in concentration.

 For the truly reckless, a limiter may be the way forward.
 Many of these are fitted as standard to vans and trucks (you’ll often see a sticker on the back telling you their maximum speed) and they’re designed to stop you exceeding a given speed, no matter how hard you press the accelerator.

 They can be fitted to most vehicles and can be purchased from several companies.
 Fitting can be done at home or, if you’re not so car-savvy, many garages will fit them for you upon request.

 Tip #7 – Cover your bases

 Sooner or later, most people who speed are caught out by the yellow cameras by the side of the road.
 But what few people realize is that when those cameras clock your number plate along with your speed, they do a check against various databases to ensure that your whole vehicle is road legal.
 One offense will give you a few points on your license – not great if you need a clean one for work – but multiple penalties for no insurance or tax could see you lose your license altogether.

 To make sure you’re legal to drive check you’re taxed and ensure you’re insured.
-Remember, it is always wise to use an insurance comparison site (such as Compare Van Insurance) to make sure you’re getting the best deal.
+Remember, it is always wise to use an insurance comparison site (like this one) to make sure you’re getting the best deal.

 Tip #8 – Is it worth it?